BailabUNC/MABOS/README.md

 There is also a folder *Fab_Outputs* that contains the fabrication files necessary for laser cutting the top and bottom side of the board. *_autocad.dxf* files contain the file compatible with our laser cutter.
 Refer to *protocols/PCB_protocols.pdf* to follow our fabrication process.

-Below is the schematic for our LED and Photodiode drivers; The 5-stage analog signal processing pipeline and led drivers are detailed in the schematic.
+Below is the schematic for our Infrared LED and Photodiode drivers; The 5-stage analog signal processing pipeline and led drivers are detailed in the schematic.
+The same schematic is used for the two other channels.
 ![MABOS Schematic](https://github.com/BailabUNC/MABOS/assets/96029511/2681ffe2-fd34-4c9b-8cab-0c1aee78ead5)